 I don't recommend mapping the network in any formal way, as this is going to generate a lot of ICMP and SNMP traffic at a minimum, which is loud and unnecessary.
-We want to stay under the radar and we have all the data we need to make informed decisions about what to attack next.
+We want to

 To get the populated network ranges, it's necessary to first convert the hostnames to IP addresses.
 This is a quick and dirty PowerShell script to do just that: